-ENERGY PROGRAMS
+320.01 ENERGY PROGRAMS

-LIEAP and CIP Energy programs monitoring will be completed in conjunction with the Management Evaluation whenever possible.
-Management Evaluations completed in the months of October and November will not have the LIEAP monitoring completed until after December of the same Federal Fiscal year.
+LIEAP and CIP Energy programs monitoring will be completed in conjunction with the Management Evaluation.
+When social distancing restrictions have been enacted by Federal and/or State Government the review of LIEAP and CIP cases will be completed solely as a desk review.
 Weatherization monitoring will follow a schedule of an annual onsite review at the Department of Environmental Quality (DEQ) followed by a desk review every other year.
+When social distancing restrictions have been enacted by Federal and/or State Government the review of Weatherization will be completed solely as a desk review.